Norton vs AVG: which antivirus is better?

 According to independent testing, Norton and AVG were awarded the highest grades in all lab tests.

-AV-Test graded both Norton and AVG in 2025 with Top Product badge, meaning that both of these antivirus were marked 6 out of 6 in protection, performance, and usability.
+AV-TEST graded both Norton and AVG in 2025 with a Top Product badge, meaning that both of these antivirus solutions were marked 6 out of 6 in protection, performance, and usability.

-Moving on to the AV-Comparatives malware protection test 2025, here once more, both antivirus providers were graded with the highest Advanced+ rating.
-Additionally, when it came to false positives, both providers performed exactly the same with 99.96% protection success rate, while logging 10 false alarms. .
+Moving on to the AV-Comparatives malware protection test 2025, both antivirus providers were once again graded with the highest Advanced+ rating.
+Additionally, when it came to false positives, both providers performed similarly, with a 99.96% protection success rate, while logging 8 false alarms.

-Finally, the SE-labs test graded both Norton and AVG with the highest rankings.
-So, overall, no matter which antivirus you pick, you’ll get reliable protection for your device.
+Finally, the SE-labs test ranked both Norton and AVG as the highest.
+Regardless of which antivirus you choose, you can get reliable protection for your device.

 Although when you look at the tools that Norton and AVG provide to secure your device, it’s easy to see that Norton offers more variety of customization and features for security tools.
-Which is why it is just slightly better.
+Which is why it's slightly better.

 Malware protection